EddieHubCommunity/EddieHubCommunity.github.io/README.md

 1. `npm install`
 2. `npm start` this will open the website in your browser

+Each time you make a change, the browser will reload (refresh) the changes automatically for you

 ### Automated testing

 1. `npm install` to install dependencies like Cypress for browser testing